azret/lewis/data/V.md

 a steam-chamber, sweating-room (in a bath).
 ##### vappa ae, f
 wine without flavor, vapid wine: potare vappam, ***Hor.*** — Fig., a spoiled fellow, good-for-nothing, ***Hor.*** , Ct.
+##### vāpulō āvī, —, āre
+to get a cudgelling, be flogged: vapulando defessi, ***Ter.*** — Of troops, to be beaten: septimam legionem vapulasse. — Fig., to be lashed, be reviled: omnium sermonibus.
 ##### variātiō ōnis, f
 a difference, variation: sine variatione ullā, ***Liv.***
 ##### varicōsus adj.